 - Chocolate cake (try this!!)

 Today’s chocolate cupcakes are for true chocolate fans.
 I’m talking about those of you who don’t qualify an item as dessert unless there’s chocolate involved.
-Strawberry shortcake is a dessert imposter and forget about apple pie.
+Strawberry shortcake is a dessert impostor and forget about apple pie.
 That’s some sort of health food, right?

 Another tip?
 Make sure you’re using natural unsweetened cocoa powder, not dutched cocoa.
 Why?
-I have a nerdy wordy post explaining it!
-And if you really want to geek out with me today, here is the difference between baking soda vs. baking powder and why I use both in these chocolate cupcakes.
-And thank you for always accepting my nerd self. ♥
+Here’s the difference between dutch-process and natural cocoa powder.
+And if you really want to learn today, here is the difference between baking soda vs. baking powder and why I use both in these chocolate cupcakes.

 So there’s 1 bowl for dry ingredients and 1 bowl for wet ingredients.
 Gently mix the two together.
 The batter isn’t as thick as you would think.
 We don’t really want a super thick chocolate batter because that would yield a cupcake similar to brownies.
 Dense.
 We don’t want dense!
 We want spongey, cakey, and rich.